 Empty the pot into a Colander, and drain the water.

-You can keep this water to water your plants, the mineral and starch is actually good for the plants (according to my mum)
+You can keep this water to water your plants, the mineral and starch is good for the plants (according to my mum)

 Step 5 - Steam